bwireman/go-over/README.md

 # sets output format for warnings ["minimal", "detailed", "json"]
 # default: "minimal"
 format = "minimal"
+# will additionally check if newer versions of dependencies exist
+# default: false
+outdated = false
+# will ignore all warnings for indirect dependencies
+# default: false
+ignore_indirect = false

 [go-over.ignore]
 # list of package names to skip when checking for advisories & warnings